vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 - All running locally
 - Easy to modify by vibe coding because all the code is on one page

+This approach is also useful for privacy-sensitive applications or for demonstrations where a full-scale web deployment isn't necessary.

 Project in progress...

 <br>